gitlabhq/gitlab-recipes/install/freebsd/freebsd-10.md

 12. Good to Go
 --------------

-If it's all green, then do a little happy dance, because you should have a working GitLab installation!
+If it's all green, then GitLab should work.

 If some things show up as red, blue, pink or any colour that's not green - read any error messages thoroughly before trying any suggested fixes.
 Google comes in extremely handy when trying to diagnose unhelpful Ruby error messages.